Bust of Hadrian, from 117 until 138 AD, Palazzo dei Conservatori, Capitoline Museums

 Head of Hadrian, Arco Santo, Capalbio, Italy.

-Bust of emperor Hadrian, Alexandria National Museum, Egypt
+Bust Hadrian, Alexandria National Museum, Egypt

 Relief from the Arch of Portugal (Arco di Portogallo): Hadrian’s donation of food to Roman children, Palazzo Nuovo, Capitoline Museums